shpml/fundamentals/intro.md

 We'll touch on **HTML**, **CSS**, and **JavaScript**.
 We'll also learn how to work with standard developer tools (text editors, browsers, the command line, Git, and GitHub).

 The entire eBook is 11 units long, and we expect it to take about **40 hours to complete**.
-Make sure you read through the information below before continuing, as we've outlined some important things to remember as you move through WDI Fundamentals!
+Make sure you read through the information below before continuing, as we've outlined some important points to remember as you move through WDI Fundamentals!

 ## Join the WDI Community on Slack!